SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs/collect-with-cloudformation-template.md

 After few minutes you will see `CREATE_COMPLETE` in the Status column.

 :::note
-This solution only ingests log messages to sumo logic.
-If you want to include log levels (such as INFO, DEBUG,etc) to sumo logic, please find and update the regex in [lambda code](https://github.com/SumoLogic/sumologic-aws-lambda/blob/main/cloudwatchlogs-with-dlq/cloudwatchlogs_lambda.js#L14) deployed in your AWS account with
+This solution only ingests log messages to Sumo Logic.
+If you want to include log levels (such as INFO, DEBUG, etc.) to Sumo Logic, find and update the regex in [Lambda code](https://github.com/SumoLogic/sumologic-aws-lambda/blob/main/cloudwatchlogs-with-dlq/cloudwatchlogs_lambda.js#L14) deployed in your AWS account with
 <br/>`var consoleFormatRegex = /^\d{4}-\d{2}-\d{2}T\d{2}:\d{2}:\d{2}.\d{3}Z\s(\w+?-\w+?-\w+?-\w+?-\w+)\s/;`
 :::